 Lithium Australia (ASX:LIT)

 Market cap: $34.81 million

 Lithium Australia, previously Cobre Montana, is looking to produce lithium carbonate from lithium micas.
 It is partnered with Pilbara Minerals on the Pilgangoora project.
-The company also has a memorandum of understanding that allows it to conduct metallurgical test work at the Cinovec project in the Czech Republic; that project is owned by European Metals Holdings.
+The company also has a memorandum of understanding with Tin International to form a joint venture to develop the Sadisdorf tin project in Saxony Germany, where lithium mineralization is know to exist The partnership will conduct exploration metallurgical test work over 2017, with Lithium Australia earning an interest in the project

 The company is in the midst of acquiring Lepidico (ASX:LPD).